cr0wbar/gumon/README.md

                                       {50.,75.},
                                       {50.,80.} };
 ```
-1. The first item is an array that contains the name of the cpus that will be monitored;
+1. The first item is an array that contains the names of the cpus that will be monitored;
 2. the second  item is a matrix containing the formats with which the cpu's average load will be printed;
 3. the third item is a matrix containg the thresholds for the different formats.

-For example if the load for cpu is < 25 , for cpu0 is > 50 and <75 and for cpu1 is > 80, the output will be
+For example if the load for `cpu` is < 25 , for `cpu0` is > 50 and < 75 and for `cpu1` is > 80, the output will be

 ```
 | CPU : LOW%.0f | CPU0: NORM%.0f | CPU1: HIGH%.0f |
 ```

-Every other section has a format char array, used to format the output of the data, and optionally a list of interfaces to monitor.
+Every other section has a format `char` array, used to format the output of the data, and optionally a list of the interfaces to monitor.

 For example
 ```